lukhuber/cipher/roadmap.md

 ## v0.1.0
 - Full automatic bunker planning and building for the first room
+- BUG REMOVAL: Harvester throwing error on its first tick

 ## v0.2.0
 - Scouting and harvesting neighbouring rooms